chrik119/Python-Car-Game/README.md

 # Python-Car-Game
-This game is an avoidance game where you drive a car and avoid hitting the approaching blocks
+This game is an avoidance game where you drive a car and avoid hitting the approaching cars.

-To play the game you must have python3 installed and run python3 CarGame.py
+To play the game you must have python3 and pygame library installed.
+You can download python3 at https://www.python.org/downloads/ and pygame at https://www.pygame.org/wiki/GettingStarted.
+To play the game run python3 CarGame.py in your terminal.

 TODO: